-There are 18 native turtles in Indiana and include terrestrial turtles like box turtles, softshell turtles, map turtles, cooters, and more.
+There are 18 native turtles in Indiana including terrestrial turtles like box turtles, softshell turtles, map turtles, cooters, and more.

 Before going into details about each type of turtle, it’s essential to know that it’s illegal to sell wild-caught turtles in Indiana.
 The collection of wild turtles contributed to a decreased number of this species.